-For those who don’t understand what a proactive approach to safety looks like, it’s probably because a reactive approach to safety is easier to spot.
-Damaged vehicles, injuries, high-profile collisions captured on the news.
+For those who don’t understand what driver coaching, or taking a proactive approach to safety looks like, it’s probably because a reactive approach to safety is easier to spot.
+Damaged vehicles, injuries, and high-profile collisions captured on the news.
 These are signs of a reactive safety approach — or no safety approach at all.

 Responding to an accident after the fact may address the damage done in the moment, but it doesn’t make fleets safer.
 Only a proactive approach to safety can do that.